 Miniature portraits are usually painted on tiny surfaces.
 They were often created as decorations on objects such as jewelry or snuffboxes.
 At this time young and well-off men traveled all over Europe on what was called the Grand Tour.
 And, just like today, they liked to buy lots of souvenirs.
 The most popular items were snuffboxes with miniature portraits on them.
 Thus, Rosalba Carriera’s miniature portraits became famous.
 That is how her career took off.
 This newly built reputation allowed her to develop a strong customer base.

 Carriera was always in search of technological improvements in her art.
 One important development was painting on ivory instead of the traditional copper plate.
 By using ivory as a support, the painting appears more precious and delicate, two key characteristics of her work.

 Rosalba Carriera is the first artist to be truly internationally renowned for and defined by her pastels. […] Her pastels are noted for their radiant palettes, lustrous velvety tones, and miniaturist’s details.

 Francesca Whitlum-Cooper, “The Eighteenth-Century Pastel Portrait” in: Heilbrunn Timeline of Art History, The Metropolitan Museum of Art, New York, NY, USA.

 In 1703, Rosalba Carriera entered Giuseppe Diamantini’s workshop in Venice.
-At that time oil paints were most common.
-However, Diamantini taught her to use pastel instead.
+At that time oil paints were the most common.
+However, Diamantini taught her to use pastels instead.

 The Art of Portrait

-Carriera used pastel to create light and intimate effects.
+Carriera used pastels to create light and intimate effects.
 She excelled in this new style of portraits which was so popular with the upper classes.